 How did he spend his time?
 What was his life?
 What were his days like?
 What were his hopes or aspirations, his fears or regrets?
 We're left to speculate, except for this: when we find him, he's simply hanging around a bunch of people just like him: helpless, and just next-door to hopeless.

 So Jesus comes up, and what does He say to the man?
 Well, what would you have said, or what would I have said?
-Would we have even noticed him, as we strolled by on our strong, healthy legs with our little group of equally-mobile friends?
+Would we even have noticed him, as we strolled by on our strong, healthy legs with our little group of equally-mobile friends?

 Jesus does notice the man, and He walks up to him, and He speaks to him.
 Oh, but what He says!
-I mean, honestly — isn't it about the last thing you'd have thought to say, unless you lost your mind for a moment?
+I mean, honestly — isn't it about the last thing you'd have thought to say, unless you had lost your mind for a moment?
 And (be honest), if you didn't know who was talking, and what was going to happen, wouldn't you say that about the dumbest thing to say to this man would have to have been —

 Yet that's exactly how the Greek has it: are you willing — do you desire, do you wish— to become healthy (θέλεις ὑγιὴς γενέσθαι;)?